How to Make Healthy Granola

 • Vanilla extract: Use natural vanilla extract for the best flavor and adjust the amount to taste.

-• Cinnamon: A dash of cinnamon is warming, delicious, and pairs with many types of nuts, seeds, and dried fruit.
+• Cinnamon: A dash of cinnamon is warming and delicious and pairs with many types of nuts, seeds, and dried fruit.

 • Salt: Just a pinch of salt enhances the flavor of anything oat-based.